-With its sweet scent, pastel blooms, and heart-shape leaves, lilac stands out as a welcome harbinger of spring.
-The spring-blooming lilac comes in a variety of shapes and sizes—including dwarf shrubs, the midsize common lilac, and large trees with showy bark.
-Consider planting multiple types of lilacs with a variety of bloom times and colors to enjoy weeks of attractive flowers and fragrances.
+With sweetly scented, pastel blooms and heart-shape leaves, lilacs stand out in the landscape as welcome harbingers of spring.
+These plants come in a variety of shapes and sizes, including dwarf and midsize shrubs, and small trees with showy bark.
+Consider planting multiple types of lilacs with a range of bloom times and colors to enjoy several weeks of attractive flowers and fragrances.

-The common lilac (with which most people associate the fragrance) comes from the species Syringa vulgaris.
+The common lilac (with which most people associate the fragrance) is the species Syringa vulgaris.
 Native to Europe, this deciduous shrub was brought to the United States by colonists who could not imagine living without the plant's pleasing scent.
 The common lilac reaches 8 to 12 feet high and 6 to 10 feet wide, with dark green leaves, purple flowers, and brownish-gray to gray bark.
-Because of its hardiness, this type of lilac works well as a single specimen planting or en masse as screens, hedges, or shrub borders.
-The hundreds of cultivars boast a wide range of floral colors that include purple, blue-purple, lavender, magenta, reddish purple, pink, and white.
+This type of lilac works well as a single specimen planting or in groups as screens, hedges, or shrub borders.
+Hundreds of cultivars boast a range of floral colors that include purple, blue-purple, lavender, magenta, reddish purple, pink, and white.

 Dwarf lilac varieties are smaller in scale than the common lilac but offer similar flower colors and scents.
 These shrubs reach 4 to 6 feet in height, which makes them suitable plants for small gardens and even containers.
 With their compact branching, the dwarf plants can be trained as hedges and topiaries.
 Their tighter growth habit requires less time and maintenance than the common lilac.
 The Meyer lilac, or dwarf Korean lilac, is one of the better known varieties.
 Four feet high and 5 feet wide, this little shrub produces dark violet flowers.
 Some varieties boast spectacular fall foliage in shades of orange, yellow, and burgundy.

-Japanese tree lilac reaches 20 to 30 feet tall and 15 to 20 feet wide—proportions that make it a good choice for street plantings and hedges, or as a screen along property lines.
+Japanese tree lilac reaches 20 to 30 feet tall and 15 to 20 feet wide, proportions that make it a good choice for street plantings and hedges, or as a screen along property lines.
 This lilac produces fragrant creamy-white flowers that attract butterflies and hummingbirds in late spring to early summer, a little later than the shrub lilacs.
-It also boasts dark green leaves and showy reddish-brown bark that peels as the tree ages—an interesting visual to enjoy in winter.
+It also boasts dark green leaves and showy reddish-brown bark that peels as the tree ages, making an interesting visual to enjoy in winter.